Scarborough, North Yorkshire: Music

 The Grade II listed Scarborough Spa complex is home to the Scarborough Spa Orchestra, the last remaining seaside orchestra in the UK.

 The globally successful pop / soul singer Robert Palmer spent his teenage years in Scarborough, attending Scarborough High School for Boys'.

 During the late 1980s and the first half of the 1990s, Scarborough band Little Angels were one of the best known hard rock bands in the UK.
 Their third and final studio album, Jam, peaked at No. 1 on the UK charts in early 1993.
 Chris Helme of The Seahorses, Eliza Carthy, Ashley Hicklin, Oliver Knight and Sophia Wardman, also attended schools and colleges in the area.

-'Acoustic Gathering', a free one-day music festival, has been held annually in Peasholm Park, since September 2005.
+Acoustic Gathering, a free one-day music festival, has been held annually in Peasholm Park, since September 2005.
 This features over 20 bands and singer/songwriters from all parts of the UK including a number of local groups and musicians, all performing from the bandstand in the centre of the lake.

-Finnish idols winner Koop Arponen filmed his video for the song, "Young and Foolish" in the town, and One Night Only shot the video for their hit Just For Tonight, mostly along Scarborough foreshore.
+Finnish idols winner Koop Arponen filmed his video for the song, "Young and Foolish" in the town, and One Night Only shot the video for their hit "Just For Tonight", mostly along Scarborough foreshore.

+Scarborough is home to one of the longest running jazz clubs in the country, established in 1974: Scarborough Jazz regularly plays host to tours by nationally known musicians as well as supporting regional and local music.
+Scarborough Jazz Festival was established in 2003 and takes place annually at The Spa.